TritonDataCenter/manatee/docs/user-guide.md

 a Manatee shard, especially when the shard is in safe mode.

 ## Safe Mode
-You can check that the shard is in safe mode via `manatee-stat`.
+You can check that the shard is in safe mode via `manatee-adm status`.
 ```bash
 [root@host ~/manatee]# ./node_modules/manatee/bin/manatee-stat -p <zk_ip>
 {